WHAT TO DO IN DRESDEN IN 1-4 DAYS

 Fürstenzug (Procession of Princes) + Stallhof (Stable Yard)

-Ready for a fascinating journey through history?
 Stroll over to the Fürstenzug, just a short hop away from the museum and Neumarkt.
-You’ll be awestruck by the impressive 101-meter tiled masterpiece showcasing Saxony’s royal lineage!

 Standing proudly for generations, a sgraffito depicting Saxony’s Wettin Dynasty marked its 800th anniversary on the Langer Gang wall.
 This artwork was created as an enduring tribute to this royal family and their momentous achievement!

-This breathtaking piece showcases the faces of 35 margraves, princes, and kings, plus 59 scientists, artisans, craftsmen, and farmers, weaving a rich tapestry of Saxony’s history.
-To truly grasp the depth of this enchanting masterpiece, consider joining a guided tour to learn more about the influential rulers that shaped this fascinating region.
-A guided tour with information about certain rulers is very helpful to understand more about the history of Saxony.
+This piece showcases the faces of 35 margraves, princes, and kings, plus 59 scientists, artisans, craftsmen, and farmers, weaving a rich tapestry of Saxony’s history.

 It actually is part of the royal palace complex, but I felt that many people skipped it even though it is worth going through.

-- Both attractions are free to visit and are open 24/7.
+• Both attractions are free to visit and are open 24/7.

-Royal Palace (Residenzschloss)
+Royal Palace (Residenzschloss

-Have you ever wondered about the abundance of magnificent palaces and castles in Saxony, particularly Dresden’s Royal Palace?
+Have you ever wondered about the abundance of palaces and castles in Saxony, particularly Dresden’s Royal Palace?
 Well, it has an intriguing history as the center of power for Saxon princes and kings!

 Did you know that the remarkable baroque building, which stands proudly today, actually faced destruction twice in its lifetime?